purelb/purelb/content/install/install/_index.md

 PureLB can be installed from:

+* Helm Chart
 * Manifest
-* Helm Chart
 * Source repository

-## Installed Components:
+## Installed Components
 1. PureLB Namespace.
-A namespace is created and annotated for all of the Purelb components
+A namespace is created and annotated for all of the PureLB components
 2. Custom Resource Definition.
 PureLB uses two CRD's for configuration
 3. Sample/Default configuration.
-The default Purelb configuration and one sample Service Group configuration are added
+The default PureLB configuration and one sample Service Group configuration are added
-4. Allocator deployment.
+4. Allocator Deployment.
 A deployment with a single instance of the allocator is installed on the cluster
-5. lbnodeagent daemonset.
-By default lbnodeagent is installed on all nodes.
+5. lbnodeagent Daemonset.
+By default lbnodeagent is installed on all nodes

 ### Preparing the Cluster
 Prior to the installation of PureLB, the k8s cluster should be installed with an operating Container Network Interface.